-Are you a Texas teacher who teaches in Dallas ISD, Fort Worth ISD or Richardson ISD?
-The DFW Fellowship Application will open February 1st.
+Note: Are you a Texas teacher who teaches in Dallas ISD, Fort Worth ISD, Grand Prairie ISD or Richardson ISD?
+Apply for the Teach Plus DFW Policy Fellowship!

 Teachers from across Texas: